dinhyen/dinhyen.github.io/source/_posts/2012-07-15-revere-beach-sand-sculptures.markdown

   _edit_last: '1'
   _thumbnail_id: '1381'
 ---
-The annual <a href="http://reverebeachpartnership.com/sandsculpting/" target="_blank">Revere Beach sculpting festival</a> concluded over the weekend.
+The annual [Revere Beach sculpting festival](http://reverebeachpartnership.com/sandsculpting/) concluded over the weekend.
 But since it hadn't rained, we figured there's a good chance the sculptures were still around.
 We got there around twilight, which was even better because the absence of mid-day shadows allowed the subtle details of the sculptures to come out.

 Commemorating the 100th anniversary of Fenway Park.